Cerulity64X/kidney_shit/README.md

 z: Duplicates the top of the stack by a number.
 b: Pops the top of the stack and pushes it onto the bank.
 i: Pops the top of the bank and pushes it onto the stack.
+f: Pushes the contents of a provided file, nothing is pushed if the file cannot be found or cannot be read.

 Stack arithmetic will pop the left and right values. s+: Adds the top two items in the stack (s prefix due to BF's +).